Suddilage Kathaawa: Plot

-However Romial who commits the murder regrets this.
-He decided to help Peter's wife (Nilanthi Wijesinghe), who is left helpless after Peter's death, and remains unaware about the murder.
+However, Romial, who commits the murder, regrets this.
+He decides to help Peter's wife (Nilanthi Wijesinghe), who is left helpless after Peter's death, and remains unaware about his murder.
 Soon, Peter's wife falls in love with Romial, while Mudalali and Suddi continue with their affair.
 Peter's wife informs Romial about the affair between Mudalali and Suddi, and the film ends with an enraged Romial killing Suddi.